-Kubernetes is popular.
+Kubernetes is popular for container orchestration.
 But there's a lot you need to know to leverage it.
-In this blog, we break down Kubernetes orchestration, Kubernetes tools, Kubernetes migrations, and Kubernetes advantages.
+In this blog, we break down Kubernetes orchestrations.

-Connect with one of our open source experts or try our OpenLogic Stack Builder tool!
-Our open source stack builder tool allows you to navigate your software stack with free, expert guidance along the way.
-Receive a custom report and framework for your OSS technology.
+See how your open source technology can and should work together.
+Use the open source stack builder tool to navigate your software stack with free, expert guidance along the way.
+You'll receive a custom report and framework for your open source technology.

 BUILD YOUR STACK

 Kubernetes orchestration provides an abstraction layer over a cluster of virtual or physical machines.
 This abstraction layer, called the Kubernetes cluster, is accessed through the Kubernetes API.